hofstadter-io/studios-docs/content/getting-started/designing.md

 weight: 6
 ---

+Designs are a central concept in the __Hofstatder Studios__ system, and represent the _source-of-truth_ to your application.
+Apps are groups of modules, modules are groups of types, and all have pages, components and customization.
+As you modify your designs, you push your application, and your live server will update to reflect the changes.

-The first steps will walk you through some of the Hofstadter Studios basic concepts.
+The next few _Getting Started_ steps will walk you through some of the __Hofstadter Studios__ concepts.

 - [Overview](#overview)
 - [Changing the Title](#changing-the-title)